-Table 1 shows the month-on-month growth rates according to product groups and mode of sales for the months from March 2020 to March 2021, as well as the rates for the crisis months from February and April and the rates for the recovery phase and general recovery phase between April 2020 and March 2021.
-The last column, entitled “recovery”, indicates the relation between the recent March 2021 level of the retail trade volume and its February 2020 level (when comparing the recovery levels for different product groups, please note that the individual series are seasonally adjusted separately and that therefore the levels do not simply add up to the total.)
+Table 1 shows the month-on-month growth rates according to product groups and mode of sales for the months since March 2020, as well as the rates for the crisis months from February and April and the rates for the recovery phase between April 2020 and January 2022.
+The last column, entitled “recovery”, indicates the relation between the recent January 2022 level of the retail trade volume and its February 2020 level (when comparing the recovery levels for different product groups, please note that the individual series are seasonally adjusted separately and that therefore the levels do not simply add up to the total.)

 For comparison, Figure 2 shows how the various retail trade categories usually developed on average during the years 2010 – 2019 (to make the various index levels comparable, all years have been re-referenced to an average of 100).
 Generally, the sales of food products remain relatively stable during the year.
 For the sale of non-food products there was an average increase recorded during the past years.
 As Figure 2 indicates, the changes from one month to the next are usually around one index point; the magnitude of the declines and increases in the first half of 2020 is quite unprecedented.

 Comparison with 2008

 The global financial crisis in 2008 had a dramatic effect on the production in industry and construction (for a detailed analysis of the 2008 crisis on STS indicators see here; its effects on retail trade were comparatively modest, however (see Figure 3).